When learning any activity, there is a transformation that takes place as your skills improve.

-I began to use the different box of analysis (for example: customer, competition, company) as tools and began to build my own frameworks using my previous "rigid" frameworks as toolboxes.
+I began to use different analysis (for example: customer, competition, company) as tools and began to build my own frameworks using my previous "rigid" frameworks as toolboxes.

 I think this is a key (mainly in more advanced case interviews) and candidates shouldn't hesitate to ask for one or two minutes at the beginning of the case to be able to build your own decision tree.

 Once again, I wanted to thank you Victor for the LOMS and HSMC programs.

 I wanted to elaborate to this person's comment about shifting from using "rigid" frameworks to using a more flexible approach -- using parts of each framework as tools in a toolbox.

 This is a very important point that many people don't quite grasp.

 For example, the business situation framework has four major sections to it: